 1. Ice Skating in Bryant Park & Rockefeller Center – I’ve actually never done either.
 Weird, right?
 Maybe it’s because I suck at ice skating.
 It would really suck if I break a limb while trying to complete this list, no?
 Plus, you can snap a pic of the Rockefeller Center Christmas Tree while you’re there.
 I was reading an article about the tree the other day and it was so interesting to read more about where it came from!

 3. Another year-round favorite of mine… If you live in an area without SoulCycle, highly highly highly recommend that you take a class when you come to town.
 Swear that they don’t pay me to say this.
 Instead, I pay them a hefty chunk of my paycheck each week.
 Well worth it though!
-I’d go out on a limb and call the classes life changing, especially when they’re with Parker.
-He’s the best!
+I’d go out on a limb and call the classes life changing, especially when they’re with Parker, Marvin, or Madison.
+They’re the best!

 And lastly, everyone’s favorite … The FOOD!